GALAS LGBTQ+ Armenian Society: 1990s

 In 1998, GALAS was founded in Los Angeles County, California.

+In January 1999, GALAS held its first election to fill the seven seats on the newly created Board of Directors, and the original organizational bylaws were ratified.

 2000s

 In 2001, members of GALAS joined members of Q-Hye in San Francisco to form the first Armenian contingency ever to march in the San Francisco Pride parade.
 In total, 25 members of both organizations carried banners and Armenian flags down Market Street.

 In 2002, GALAS participated for the first time in Los Angeles Pride, where the organization hosted an information booth featuring Armenian music, pictures, and maps of Armenia.
 Volunteers handed out informative brochures about GALAS, Armenian history, and gay Armenian life.

 In 2007, following the assassination of journalist Hrant Dink in Istanbul, GALAS hosted a panel discussion featuring reexamining the social and political environment in Turkey.
 Participants included Armenian National Committee of America Community Relations Director Haig Hovsepian.
 During the question and answer session, the audience discussed their concerns regarding Armenian Genocide recognition.